 “What are the philosophical views of contemporary professional philosophers?
 Are more philosophers theists or atheists?
 Physicalists or non-physicalists?
 Deontologists, consequentialists, or virtue ethicists?”

-The study found what the authors define as “surprising” results.
-The metasurvey suggested “that many of the results of the survey are surprising: philosophers as a whole have quite inaccurate beliefs about the distribution of philosophical views in the profession.”
-So, it is not only that philosophers have lost cognizance of what beliefs their peers hold, but it is clear then that philosophers differ across the board.
-However, when it comes to the theism vs. atheism debate, most fall on the side of atheism.
-The study found that a majority 72.8% of western philosophers identify as atheists while theism only accounts for 14.6% (other = 12.6%).
+The study produced “surprising” results.
+The meta survey suggests “that many of the results of the survey are surprising: philosophers as a whole have quite inaccurate beliefs about the distribution of philosophical views in the profession.”
+Philosophers differ across the board on numerous important philosophical issues.
+However, when it comes to the theism-atheism debate, most fall on the side of atheism.
+The study found that a majority 72.8% of Western philosophers identified as atheists while theism only accounts for 14.6%, and other = 12.6%.

-There have been some questions raised in response to the study.
-On the question as to why atheism dominates the academy, William Lane Craig, a Christian-theist and influential Professor of Philosophy who has been named among the 50 Most Influential Living Philosophers today (2), questioned the study sample.
-In an interview he explains that “When this survey came out I was immediately puzzled because I thought, “I never received any such survey.”
+Some philosophers are concerned with the study.
+On the question as to why atheism dominates the academy, theologian and philosopher William Lane Craig reflects that “When this survey came out I was immediately puzzled because I thought, “I never received any such survey.”
 Neither did any of my colleagues at Talbot.
 There are seventeen professional philosophers on our campus.
-None of them were surveyed” (3).
+None of them were surveyed” (2).
+Craig wonders,

-Christian philosopher Alvin Plntinga, nestled alongside Craig in the list of the 50 Most Influential Living Philosophers today, stated that philosophy is unique beast when it comes to its representation of atheism.
+This is striking since Craig is one of the most influential philosophers around (3).
+Theistic philosopher Alvin Plantinga states that philosophy is unique when it comes to its representation of atheism.
 If 72.8% of philosophers are atheists “then the proportion of atheists among philosophers is much greater than (indeed, is nearly twice as great as) the proportion of atheists among academics generally,” says Plantinga.
-Plantinga references a study that I’ve touched on before.